Green Travel: Tips for European Teachers Participating in Erasmus+ Mobility

 Incorporating sustainability into the curriculum

-Your Erasmus mobility experience can also be a unique chance to inspire future generations to be mindful travelers.
+If you’re traveling with your students, don’t forget that your Erasmus mobility experience is also a unique chance to inspire future generations to be mindful travelers.

 Start by engaging your students with tools like the Carbon Footprint Calculator.
-This practical exercise raises awareness about sustainable travel and the impact of everyday choices.
+This practical exercise raises awareness about sustainability and the impact of everyday choices.

 This label guarantees that products meet high environmental standards, offering a practical way to understand sustainable consumption.